 Between 1985 and 2000 small, independent shops decline while growth potential is seen in refurbishments and food OTG options.
 A Spar manager dissociated his company from ‘corner shops’ by depicting them as ‘old fashioned’ with ‘darkened windows’ struggling to survive.
 Although certainly similar in size and arguably also in terms of the offer, the convenience store is thus seen as different from and more modern than the corner shop (lineages 3 and 11).
 In 1998 Spar increases investment in food OTG which is depicted by its wholesaler AF Blakemore as a ‘food to go revolution’.
 Tesco Express is a reminder not to think of convenience stores as “independent” small shops, but also in terms of big retailers using the concept as a business model by opening small outlets in areas of high footfall.

 The high profitability of the OTG sector is highlighted by stakeholders regarding their own conventional offers as less and less profitable.
 Reported as ‘struggling’ around 2013, Greggs turns away from its ‘traditional’ bakery business model to specialise fully on the OTG sector (lineages 16 and 17).
 Greggs also wins the UK’s Brand of the Year award 2019 for successfully marketing that shift.
 While Greggs’ bread business is taken over by supermarkets, the supermarkets in turn indicate to ‘struggle’ with their ‘traditional’ grocery sales due to the trend towards food OTG.
-Waitrose CEO Mark Price ranks the shift from eating at home towards OTG as a ‘fundamental’ one happening once in 50 years.
+Former Waitrose CEO Mark Price ranks the shift from eating at home towards OTG as a ‘fundamental’ one happening once in 50 years.
 The future, or so this seems to suggest, will be devoid of foods prepared at home.
 However, mediated statements have to be treated with scrutiny as interviewee Em suggests – it is unlikely that people will fully stop to cook at home, and stakeholders who see an opportunity might rhetorically inflate certain trends in order to induce the growth they desire.

 The growth-oriented influence of marketeers and corporate practices, highlighted by Af (see 5.1), is further exemplified by the ‘2020 Vision Design Challenge’ called out by Total Processing and Packaging for 2004 (Murphy, 2003).
 As part of this competition for innovative packaging design, marketing agency Fitch predicted that in 2020 packaging will become a ‘fun and interactive experience’, rather than just having a protective function, with food OTG as an ‘ultimate style statement’ (Murphy, 2003).
 Considering that this prediction from the early 2000s arguably turned out as not far from the current status quo, what Fitch promise on their website today could be interpreted as holding up to reality: ‘Designing the future: Online, offline and in person.
 We don't predict the future, we influence it and we design it’ (Fitch, 2020).
 This is a marketing agency promoting themselves as highly effective in driving consumer trends which, in reality, is inherently their job.
 In their position as customers of marketing agencies, the packaging industry, food retailers, and caterers are in a different situation.
 Conversely, they have an interest in creating the appearance that, rather than companies, it is external societal factors and particularly the demanding consumers themselves who drive convenience trends such as food OTG.
 The narrative of a convenience society allows the food industry to pretend that they are only “helping out”.
 The common parlance that we have a ‘convenience culture’ (see 5.1) thus sidelines practices of marketing, strategizing and financing, i.e. corporations’ role in creating, rather than merely responding to, that demand.